metrorailings/OwlBlog/content/posts/week-8-supercontest-picks.md

 49ers (4-3)
 Seahawks (5-1)

+#### _Injuries_

+The Seahawks are hurting.
+Jamal Adams may actually end up making his debut this weekend, but Seattle will still be down two defensive backs in their secondary, including their main cornerback in Shaquill Griffin.
+Benson Mayowa, arguable their best pass rusher, will likely only be operating at half-speed should Carroll even activate him before the game.

+The 49ers are in decent shape.
+Though none of their longer-term injured players will be returning back to action this Sunday, safety Jimmie Ward will likely return after sitting out last week when San Francisco traveled to New England.

 #### _History_

 The Seahawks played the 49ers close in both of their matches last year, despite San Francisco going on a tear last year with a defense that suddenly emerged as the league's best.